squidfunk/mkdocs-material/docs/plugins/offline.md

 # Built-in offline plugin

-[MkDocs][mkdocs] is one of the few frameworks allows for building offline-capable documentation that can be directly viewed by the user – no server needed.
+[MkDocs][mkdocs] is one of the few frameworks supports building offline-capable documentation that can be directly viewed by the user – no server needed.
 With the offline plugin, you can distribute the [`site` directory][mkdocs.site_dir] as a downloadable `.zip` file while retaining most interactive functionality.